 The project has a combined approach, delivering a plan for prioritising Koala habitat restoration work, as well as immediate on-ground outcomes through native plantings.

 A community planting event for Wild Koala Day kicked off the project, with some 3,000 native trees, shrubs and grasses planted at Cook Park in Ruse.
 This planting gave the local community an opportunity for a hands-on connection to nature, and will also strengthen the key Koala corridor between the vast Georges River wildlife corridor and Smiths Creek, which is Campbelltown’s largest urban bushland reserve.
 The Campbelltown Council Bushcare Volunteers and other Council staff are committed to maintaining this site going forward.

 The planting event is a first step in a larger, landscape-scale project to support healthy habitat and safe passage for the local Koala population as it expands.
 Greening Australia is mapping the highest priority areas for restoration of Koala habitat across 100,000 ha of southwest Sydney, including the Campbelltown local government area.
 This science-led strategic exercise is identifying ideal planting locations on both public and private land.
 WWF-Australia is funding the work.

 We can use this data to focus our future efforts on restoring areas that are most meaningful and functional as habitat for Koalas.
 The results will also enable us to engage both public and private landholders in south west Sydney to actively contribute to relinking and restoring core Koala habitat corridors in their own backyards.
 We will be seeking expressions of interest from landholders in priority areas to participate in revegetation works.

 Campbelltown Council is further supporting the success of this project by providing environmental education specific to Koalas to local schools.
 They will also focus on giving the local community opportunities to connect with nature through hands-on planting events, educational opportunities and Koala monitoring programs.

 Michael works as Science and Planning Manager for our Nature in Cities program.
-He holds qualifications in Landscape Management and Conservation and has worked for Greening Australia for eight years in a variety of email@example.com
+He holds qualifications in Landscape Management and Conservation and has worked for Greening Australia for more than eight years in a variety of firstname.lastname@example.org